yilserkan/Unity-Programming-Patterns/README.md

 ### How to implement
 1. Create a abstract class named Command and add all relative information.
-2. Create a new class which inherits from the command class and override the functions.
+2. Create a new class which inherits from the command class and overrides the functions.
 3. Create another class which will have a list of commands.
 4. Add to this list the command which you want to execute.
 5. Execute the command.